EmpPowiUDE/NovalandGuide/docs/source/Election.rst

 Radio Buttons
 ___________________________
 To allow participants to choose between the parties, we create radio buttons that can be clicked by the participants.
-These buttons contain the names of the parties to choose from
+These buttons contain the names of the parties to choose from.

 .. code-block:: console